digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 ## Planned Future Features
 These are in no particular priority and are simply ideas.
 They may not get implemented at all.

-1. Implement association of devices with each other so that they won't need rules to keep the Wall Thermostat and the Radiator Thermostat in sync
+1. ~~Implement association of devices with each other so that they won't need rules to keep the Wall Thermostat and the Radiator Thermostat in sync~~ DONE
 1. ~~Add the ability to configure night/comfort/etc temperatures~~ DONE
 1. ~~Add the ability to interface with the Eco switch~~ DONE
 1. Add the ability to interface with the window contact devices
 1. Add the ability pretend to be a wall thermostat.
 This would allow us to associate with a radiator thermostat and send measured temperatures to it.
 These could be then sent from another binding for example.
+1. Add the ability to simulated a window contact.
+This would allow us to associate with a radiator thermostat and send window events to it.